Hats-Protocol/proposal-hatter/docs/spec.md

 - `error AllowanceExceeded(uint256 remaining, uint256 requested);`
 - `error AlreadyUsed(bytes32 proposalId);`
 - `error ZeroAddress();`
+- `error ProposalsPaused();`
+- `error WithdrawalsPaused();`
+- `error SafeExecutionFailed(bytes returnData);`
+- `error ERC20TransferReturnedFalse(address token, bytes returnData);`

 ---

-## 9) Safe + AllowanceModule Wiring (runbook)
+## 9) Safe Module Wiring (runbook)

 One‑time setup (DAO owners on the Safe):

-1) Enable the AllowanceModule on the Safe (UI or programmatically).
+1) Enable ProposalHatter as a module on the Safe (UI or programmatically).
+Safe version: v1.4.1.
-2) Add Proposal Hatter as a delegate and set spending limits for it:
-   - For each asset (ETH and specific ERC‑20s), set a limit (one‑time or periodic) large enough for near‑term operations.
-   - Automate top‑ups as part of DAO ops cadence if desired.
-3) (Optional) Attach Zodiac Roles Modifier to the Safe to further constrain which modules/selectors are callable.

 During operation:

-- Executing a proposal in Proposal Hatter increments internal allowances; it does not auto‑change Safe module limits.
+- Executing a proposal in Proposal Hatter increments internal allowances; it does not affect Safe owner settings.
-- Withdrawals call the AllowanceModule to move funds from the Safe.
-If a Safe module limit is lower than Proposal Hatter's internal ledger for that token, the module will revert and the allowance change will be rolled back—ops should raise the module limit as needed.

-Audits / Lindy:

-- Safe core and the AllowanceModule have public audits and ongoing bug bounties.
+- Withdrawals call the Safe via `execTransactionFromModuleReturnData`.
+If a withdrawal fails at the token or ETH transfer layer, the transaction reverts and the internal ledger rollback is preserved.
+- If the DAO migrates the Safe, the owner can update the target via `setFundingSource(newSafe, _)`.
+Future withdrawals use the new address; existing proposals and internal ledger are unchanged.

 ---

 ## 10) Security Considerations

-- Two layers of limit: Proposal Hatter’s governance‑canonical ledger + Safe’s module limit.
-Either can stop a withdrawal; both must allow it.
-- Compromise model: If Proposal Hatter is compromised, module limits cap outflows; keep them “as low as practical” and top‑up operationally.
+- Withdrawal execution surface: ProposalHatter performs Safe module calls with `Enum.Operation.Call` only; no delegatecalls.
+- ERC‑20 success handling: Accepts no‑return tokens and requires `true` when a boolean is returned.
+Non‑standard tokens may still misbehave; governance SHOULD prefer standard ERC‑20s for treasury.
+- Permissions: Safe owners can remove/disable ProposalHatter as a module to halt withdrawals immediately.
 - Reentrancy: Guard `execute` and `withdraw` (`nonReentrant`, CEI).
+Safe’s module call is the last interaction in `withdraw`.
-- External calls: Only two: (a) Hats Protocol in `execute` via `IHats.multicall`, (b) AllowanceModule in `withdraw` via `executeAllowanceTransfer`.
+- External calls: (a) Hats Protocol in `execute` via `IHats.multicall`, (b) Safe module call in `withdraw` via `execTransactionFromModuleReturnData`.
 Revert on failure.
-For AllowanceModule, an empty signature uses `msg.sender` as signer; ensure Proposal Hatter is the configured delegate.
-- Revocation halts system: DAO can revoke Proposer/Approver/Executor Hats in Hats Protocol, or reduce/disable the Safe’s module limits to freeze payouts immediately.
+- Revocation halts system: DAO can revoke Proposer/Approver/Executor Hats in Hats Protocol and/or disable the Safe module to freeze payouts immediately.

 ---